nocturnal-or/Bandito/README.md

 ### Prerequisites

-* Have a vanilla CentOS7 system at your disposal (with ansible installed), e.g.
+* Have a vanilla CentOS7 system at your disposal (with ansible installed and configured), e.g.

 ```
 yum install ansible -y